datacamp/courses-introduction-to-version-control-with-git/chapter1.md

   so it scales as your team does.

-Version control isn't just for software: books, papers, data sets, and anything that changes over time or needs to be shared can and should be stored and shared using something like Git.
+Version control isn't just for software: books, papers, parameter sets, and anything that changes over time or needs to be shared can and should be stored and shared using something like Git.

 <hr>